 Will the changes to the course structure make any difference to the tuition fee?

-No. We have adapted our course to combine both face-to-face and online activity in response to the global pandemic.
+No. We have adapted our courses to combine both face-to-face and online activity in response to the global pandemic.
 We are not offering an online degree.
-We are using a number of different approaches to ensure that if your arrival on campus is delayed, you can start your course and will have the same access to world class academics and excellent teaching and learning support as the students on your course who are on campus.
-Our expectation is that you will arrive on campus as soon as you are able to and that, as long as you have kept up with the work of the class online, you will be able to join the class in person and carry on with your course without interruption.
+We are using a number of different approaches to ensure that where your arrival on campus is delayed, you can start your course and will have the same access to world class academics and excellent teaching and learning support as the students on your course who are on campus.
+Our expectation is that you will arrive on campus as soon as Government guidance allows, and you are able to.
+As long as you have kept up with the work of the class online, you will be able to join the class in person and carry on with your course without interruption.

-I’m an EU student and thinking of applying to start in 2021.
+I’m an EU student and have applied/am thinking of applying to start in 2021.
 Will the coronavirus outbreak mean there’ll be changes to my fees or funding support?

 Study and student experience during 2020/21, and health and safety